emilysas/takeaway/README.md

 ##Takeaway
 _____________________

 This was my personal weekend challenge for Week 2 of Makers Academy.
 The task was to create a takeaway system; whereby a customer could place an order, calculate the total, and if the total is correct would receive a text message informing them when their order would be delivered.
-My learning objectives were to consolidate my understanding ODD and the Solid Principles, and using RSpec for TDD.

 ##Tools Used
 * Ruby
 * Rspec
 * Twilio

+##Lessons Learned
+My learning objectives were to consolidate my understanding ODD and the Solid Principles, and using RSpec for TDD.
+This was also the first time that I had used a gem like Twilio, and this involved reading through the documentation and working out how to apply it to my app.

 ## Domain Model / CRC